Python-GIS-book/site/source/part1/chapter-02/md/00-python-basics.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ## Formatting text (and numbers)

 The previous case showed a simple example of how it is possible to combine character strings and numbers together using the `+` operator between the different text components.
-Although this approach works, it can become quite laborious and error-prone when you have a more complicated set of textual and/or numerical components that you work with.
-Hence, next we show a few useful techniques that make manipulating strings easier and more efficient.
+Although this approach works, it can become quite laborious and error prone when you have a more complicated set of textual and/or numerical components that you work with.
+Hence, we next show a few useful techniques that make manipulating strings easier and more efficient.

-There are three approaches that can be used to manipulate strings in Python: (1) f-strings, (2) using the`.format()` method, and (3) using the % operator.
+There are three approaches that can be used to manipulate strings in Python: (1) f-strings, (2) using the`.format()` method, and (3) using the `%` operator.
 We recommend using the f-string approach, but we also provide examples of the two other approaches because there are plenty of examples and code snippets on the web where these string formatting approaches are still used.
 Hence, it is good to be aware of them all.
 In addition, we show a few useful methods that make working with text in different ways possible.
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} -->